M-Endymion/homelab-tools/Jellyfin/README.md

 ---

 ***Note:*** Always review files before deleting anything from the Duplicates/ folder.
-These tools are designed to help you maintain a clean library safely.
+This tool was built to solve real-world Jellyfin library management problems safely and efficiently.

 ---